Nicolas-Paiva/my-swe-diary/README.md

 ## Dec 14th, 2023:

 So I have finished "reviewing" some CSS.
 Right now I am working on a simple C project for a shopping list as well as on the "Simply Recipes" project made by John Smilga.
-My goal is to become a little more comfortable with CSS (especially regarding the media queries) and after that, I will probably try to work on some web pages in order to really get the hang of it.
+My goal is to become a little more comfortable with CSS (especially regarding the media queries) and after that, I will probably try to work on some web pages in order to really get the hang of it...